Browse by category

 Aprons are worn for the safety of an individual and to not contaminate the food preparation area.
 It serves as a precautionary measure in food preparation to maintain strict hygiene levels in the production area.
 It also provides a sense of functionality and facilitates a much safer and conducive space for food preparation.

 Always remember to wear your apron before entering the cooking area.
 Wear a fresh apron every time before re-entering the production area to avoid external environmental contamination.
 Aprons will also keep your clothing from getting stains or spills.
 In addition, some industries provide disposable aprons that can be disposed of in a particular bin.

-The pandemic has made us adapt to this new rule of washing our hands for at least 20 seconds whenever we step out or touch a foreign object/person.
-It becomes even more critical when dealing with food and food services to prevent contamination and minimize airborne disease spread.
+The pandemic has made us adapt to this new rule of washing our hands for at least 20 seconds whenever we step out or touch a foreign object or person.
+As a result, it becomes even more critical for people dealing with food to prevent contamination and minimize airborne disease spread.